aho-emi/aoi.js-template/README.md

 It will act like a filter.
 Also authorID can be different so we cant preciesly use `name:` option.

 ### Using Interaction code in separate file
-You don't like to use the interaction code and command in file then dont worry<b>
+You don't like to use the interaction code and command in file then dont worry<br>
 You can use it in different folder making it more organized

 ```js